spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-sliding-sync-proxy.md

 Element X iOS is [available on TestFlight](https://testflight.apple.com/join/uZbeZCOi).

-Element X Android requires manual compilation to get it working with a non-`matrix.org` homeseserver.
-It's also less feature-complete than the iOS version.
+Element X Android is less feature-complete than the iOS version.

 **NOTE**: The Sliding Sync proxy **only works with the Traefik reverse-proxy**.
 If you have an old server installation (from the time `matrix-nginx-proxy` was our default reverse-proxy - `matrix_playbook_reverse_proxy_type: playbook-managed-nginx`), you won't be able to use Sliding Sync.